unlovedmilds/ojtproject/README.md

 #This is my project to my OJT ^_^

-#Its about learning how to read, guess the animals etc... intended for kids :D
+#It's about learning how to read, guess the animals etc... intended for kids :D

-#Im using Android Studio Version 2.3
+#Im using Android Studio Version 3.1